 Figure 1.
-Geometry of the proposed antennas (dimensions in mm): (a) reference design without IMN; (b) configuration with integrated IMN [50].
+Geometry of the proposed antennas (dimensions in mm): (a) reference design without IMN; (b) configuration with integrated IMN [46].

+FR4, a flame resistant fiberglass epoxy laminate, was deliberately chosen as the substrate material due to its low cost, widespread availability, acceptable dielectric constant (εr ≈ 4.4), and moderate loss tangent (tan δ ≈ 0.02).
+Although FR4 exhibits higher dielectric losses compared to advanced substrates such as Rogers RT / Duroid or Taconic laminates, its commercial accessibility and proven reliability in prototyping and low-cost consumer devices make it a pragmatic choice for validating the proposed design.
+In practice, FR4 represents a realistic trade-off between performance and affordability, which is especially important for IoT and wearable applications where large-scale deployment is anticipated.

 The antenna consists of two dielectric layers separated by a continuous ground plane, forming a stacked structure.
 The inclusion of the ground plane between the two layers plays several critical roles.
 First, it electrically isolates the feed network located on the bottom layer from the radiating element located on the top layer, thereby minimizing the coupling of unwanted surface currents and spurious radiation.
 Second, the ground plane improves forward radiation by reflecting energy towards the desired half-space, which enhances antenna efficiency.
 Finally, the ground plane serves as a stable electromagnetic reference that simplifies the impedance environment of the antenna.

 In order to realize energy transfer between the feed line and the radiating spiral resonator, a slotted aperture is introduced in the ground plane.
 This aperture-coupled feeding mechanism has been well-documented in the literature as an effective way to enhance bandwidth while maintaining good impedance control.
 The principle of operation involves electromagnetic coupling between the feed line and the resonator through the aperture slot.
 The slot acts as a controlled leakage channel that allows energy to tunnel from the feed to the radiating element without requiring direct electrical contact.
 Compared to direct microstrip or coaxial probe feeding, aperture coupling provides stronger isolation, reduced spurious feed radiation, and greater design flexibility in tuning impedance.
-The exact dimensions and orientation of the slot are carefully optimized using full-wave electromagnetic simulations to balance coupling strength, bandwidth, and radiation efficiency.
+The exact dimensions and orientation of the slot are carefully optimized using full-wave electromagnetic simulations to balance the coupling strength, bandwidth, and radiation efficiency.

 The radiating element of the antenna is a square spiral resonator (SR) patterned on the top dielectric layer.
 The resonator occupies a compact footprint of 22.2 × 22.2 mm², with a conducting strip width of 3 mm.
 The spiral geometry was chosen because it combines compactness with frequency-selective characteristics.
 Unlike conventional rectangular or circular patches, which typically require a larger footprint to achieve resonance at a given frequency, spiral resonators exploit the elongated current path created by their winding geometry.
 This enables a reduced resonant size relative to the free-space wavelength.
 In other words, the spiral configuration introduces an artificial electrical lengthening effect, which is advantageous for antenna miniaturization.

-Moreover, the spiral resonator inherently exhibits multi-resonant behavior due to the distributed inductive and capacitive effects of its turns.
+Moreover, the spiral resonator inherently exhibits multi-resonant behavior because of the distributed inductive and capacitive effects of its turns.
 This property allows the antenna to support not only its fundamental resonance but also higher-order resonances, which can be harnessed to achieve wider bandwidth or dual-band operation.
 The selected strip width of 3 mm provides a balance between conductor loss and fabrication tolerance.
 Narrower strips could enhance frequency selectivity but would increase ohmic losses and sensitivity to manufacturing variations, while wider strips would reduce effective inductance and limit compactness.